Omae-Kumiko/vs-ComparePlane/README.md

     - 0: auto detect(default)
     - 1: sse2
     - 2: avx2
   - ```cache```: Whether the output should be cache or not.
 Disabling cache maybe imporove a little bit of performance.
-If you want to access them later, it's recommand to enable cache
+If you want to access them later, it's recommand to enable cache.
     - 0: disable
     - 1: enable(default)